 Cost & Opening Times

-Trummelbach Falls are open from 9 AM to 5 PM daily from the start of April to the start of November, and from 8.30 AM to 6 PM daily in July and August.
+Trummelbach Falls are open from 9 AM to 5 PM daily from the beginning of April to the beginning of November, and from 8.30 AM to 6 PM daily in July and August.

 The cost of visiting the Falls is 11 CHF for adults and 4 CHF for children (CHF is (roughly) about the same value as USD and Euro).
 You can only buy tickets upon arrival and pay cash or by credit card.
 I read somewhere that credit cards are not accepted, but I guess that has changed because we could pay by card.